 Egg White Royal Icing Recipe & Egg Safety

 The other day I was making cookies and I ran out of icing.
 I was almost finished with the set of cookies I was working on but I had a small problem.
-I didn’t have any more meringue powder.
-Since I live in the middle of no where I didn’t want to stop what I was doing and spend half the day going to the store so I decided to made my egg white royal icing recipe.
+I didn’t have any meringue powder.
+Since I live in the middle of the woods, I didn’t want to stop what I was doing and spend half the day going to the store.
+I decided to make my egg white royal icing recipe.
 I don’t use it often because to me royal icing made from meringue powder is a little safer and easier to make.

 Supplies for Egg White Royal Icing: